jc1948/five-game-arcade-guessthenumber/README.md

-# five-game-arcade-guessthenumber

-Submit your code
+# Code Received and Tested